Q-Y-Yang/Design-of-visual-module-for-ergonomics-assessment-in-human-robotic-collaborative-applications/README.md

 --
 * ROS1 Bridge is necessary to transmit synchronized images from ROS melodic to ROS eloquent.
 * Following the "build the ROS1 Bridge" and "run the ROS1 Bridge" parts of instructions [here](https://industrial-training-master.readthedocs.io/en/melodic/_source/session7/ROS1-ROS2-bridge.html) to build and run your ROS1 Bridge.

+Ergonomics Results Analysis
+--
+In order to compare OpenPose results and Inverse Kinematics (IK) result and analyze accuracy of OpenPose detection:
+1. Establish a `ROS1 Bridge`.<br>
+2. Run `syn_img_frank` following the instruction above.<br>
+3. Run `pose_ergonomic`: `ros2 run pose_ergonomic pose_ergonomic save_result False`<br>
+4. Play the dataset (a rosbag):<br>
+`rosbag play -r 0.11 name of the rosbag`<br>
+In order to synchronize IK frames and OpenPose frames, a proper publish rate needs to be chosen.
+The publish rate here used is 0.11.<br>

 Note
 --